adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="1.1.s2"></a>Rationale

-Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as State or Activity or Agent profile.
+Clients accessing the LRS might need to check if a particular Statement exists, or determine the modification date of documents such as those in State, Activity Profile, or Agent Profile Resources.
 Particularly for large documents, it is more efficient not to retrieve the entire document just to check its modification date.

 ###### <a name="1.1.s3"></a>LRS Requirements
 * <a name="1.1.s3.b1"></a>The LRS MUST respond to any HTTP HEAD request as it would have responded to an otherwise